 Fellowships & Scholarships

-The Department of Mechanical Engineering and the Whiting School of Engineering offer fellowships, scholarships, and incentives to PhD and master's students from underrepresented groups.
+The Department of Mechanical Engineering and the Whiting School of Engineering offer fellowships, scholarships, and incentives to PhD and master's students who contribute to overall academic excellence.
 Full-time degree seeking graduate students are automatically considered for the fellowships.

 Student Affinity Groups